omarsar/data_science_bookmarks/README.md

 ### Data Science Bookmarks :book:
 A list of wonderful blogs, articles, papers, ... related to data science

-Work in progress :construction_worker: - Contributions welcome :smile:
+Work in progress :construction_worker: - Contributions welcome :smile: - Please let me know if any link is broken :link:

-Please let me know if any link is broken :link:
+With contributions from everyone, this can become a comprehensive list of resources for learners.
 ---

 ### Deep Learning